 Is the shipment a hazardous material, is it odd shaped with protrusions that make it difficult to ship with other packages.
 Are load bearing surfaces limited?

-Can the package be handled mechanically or does it require special care?
+So, can the package be handled mechanically or does it require special care?
 Fragility is a factor as well.

 What is the probability of damaging the shipment?
 Is it perishable, combustible, or sensitive to the environment?